Praxis Program Fellowships

 All University of Virginia doctoral students working within humanities disciplines, on topics demonstrably connected to the humanities, or working in adjacent fields are eligible to apply.
 The Scholars’ Lab particularly encourages and will prioritize participation of students who are women, Black, Indigenous, people of color, LGBTQIA+, disabled, undocumented, international, first-generation, or from other under-represented groups.
 We will be working to put together an interdisciplinary and intellectually diverse team.

 Applicants must be enrolled full time in the year for which they are applying.
-In addition, applicants must be capable of attending weekly in-person meetings in both the fall and spring semesters of their fellowship year.
+In addition, applicants must be capable of attending weekly in-person meetings in both the fall and spring semesters of their fellowship year (though we are flexible and can certainly accommodate travel needs).
+We will monitor public health to ensure such meetings are possible–we have successfully held the program remotely during the pandemic.

 N.b. - Praxis students are not expected to come in with particular technical training or experiences - we cover that over the course of the fellowship year!
 Prior experience with digital technology is only one part of an application and should not keep anyone from applying.
 Everyone brings something different to the team, and your strengths in critical thinking about media, collaboration, project development, and more could be great ways for an application to shine.
 Concerned students are encouraged to reach out to Brandon Walsh, our Head of Student Programs, to discuss their backgrounds or eligibility.

 How to Apply